 Deferred Stock.
 The administrator may grant deferred stock.
 Deferred stock will entitle a participant to receive one share of common stock for each share of deferred stock held.
 Deferred stock will vest and shares of common stock will be distributed at the time or times determined by the administrator, however no common stock will be distributed in respect of deferred stock prior to the date on which the deferred stock vests.
-If determined by the administrator, deferred stock vests.
-If determined by the administrator, deferred stock vests.
-If determined by the participant is entitled to receive.
+If determined by the administrator, deferred stock may be settled in cash in an amount equal to the market price of the shares the participant is entitled to receive.
 During the lifetime of a participant, deferred stock generally will be nontransferable.